Confirmation Bias in Social Networks: The model

 \subsection{Notation:}

-All vectors are viewed as column vectors, unless stated otherwise.
+All vectors are considered column vectors, unless stated otherwise.
 Given a vector $v \in \mathbb{R}^{n}$, I denote by $v_i$ its $i$-th entry.
 When $v_i \geq 0$ for all entries, I write $v\geq0$.
-Moreover, I define $v^{\top}$ as the transpose of the vector $x$ and for that, the inner (scalar) product of two vectors $x,y \in \mathbb{R}^{n}$ is denoted by $x^{\top}y$.
+Moreover, I define $v^{\top}$ as the transpose of the vector $x$.
+Hence, the inner (scalar) product of two vectors $x,y \in \mathbb{R}^{n}$ is denoted by $x^{\top}y$.
 I denote by $\mathbf{1}$ the vector with all entries equal to 1.
-A matrix $W$ is said to have size $m \times n$ whenever $W$ has exactly $m$ rows and $n$ columns.
+A matrix $W$ is considered to have size $m \times n$ whenever $W$ has exactly $m$ rows and $n$ columns.
 Moreover, whenever $m = n$, $W$ is called a square matrix of size $n$.
 The identity matrix of size $n$ is denoted by $\mathbb{I}$.
-For a matrix $W$, I write $W_{ij}$ to denote the entry in the $i$-th row and $j$-th column.
+For a matrix $W$, $W_{ij}$ denotes the entry in the $i$-th row and $j$-th column.
 The notation $W_{ij}^{k}$ is used to denote the entry in the $i$-th row and $j$-th column of the matrix $W^{k}$, i.e. the matrix $W$ raised to the power $k$.
 Finally, a vector $v$ is said to be a stochastic vector when $v\geq0$ and $\sum_{i}v_i = 1$.
 A square matrix $W$ is said to be a (row) stochastic matrix when each row of $W$ is a stochastic vector.